Connect with us

 In Idaho, which has a near-total abortion ban, two Planned Parenthood clinics with Title X funding recently stopped giving patients abortion information and halted out-of-state referrals, according to a lawsuit Planned Parenthood and the American Civil Liberties Union filed in April against Idaho’s attorney general.

-State law prohibits providers from assisting in performing or attempting to perform an abortion, and violators risk their medical license suspended.
+State law prohibits providers from assisting in performing or attempting to perform an abortion, and violators risk having their medical license suspended.

 The clinics’ decision came after Idaho Attorney General Raúl Labrador, in a March 27 letter, said Idaho law prohibits providers from “referring a woman across state lines to access abortion services.”